 We want to encourage positive portrayals of these “monsters” as a way to change public perception and fight dog discrimination and abuse by showcasing dogs who are exemplary ambassadors for the breeds (therapy dogs, Canine Good Citizens) or just loving family members regardless of their often horrific pasts.
 Besides improving the breeds’ image through stories, pet parents and advocates use I’m Not A Monster to promote shelter pet adoption, network animals in need and educate the public.

-In addition, we’d like to unite the local communities in a common cause and shine a light on the plight of shelter animals across the U.S. through the “Monster” Holiday Drive™ campaign—a nationwide annual shelter drive benefiting homeless pets waiting in shelters and temporary boarding facilities.
+In addition, we’d like to unite the local communities in a common cause and shine a light on the plight of shelter animals across the U.S. through the “Monster” Holiday Drive™ campaign—a nationwide annual shelter drive benefiting homeless pets waiting in shelters, foster homes and temporary boarding facilities.

 Part of our advocacy efforts includes educating the public on various aspects of living with dogs, with or without disabilities, to encourage adoption, especially of these ostracized breeds that are in great numbers in shelters everywhere due to overpopulation and the bans on pit bulls (read more about Breed-Specific Legislation and other BS discrimination).